 Gustavo Victor Goler - Sculptor

-As a full-time artist for 30 years, he lectures regularly on the subject of NM Santos, mentors developing artists, teaches classes, museum docents and continues his in-depth research on the subject of devotional arts.
-His work can be found in publications, museum collections, private collections and churches around the country.
+As a full-time artist since 1986, Goler lectures regularly on the subject of New Mexico Santos.
+In addition, he mentors developing artists and museum docents, teaches classes and continues his in-depth research on the subject of devotional arts.
+His work can be found in publications, museum and private collections, and churches around the country.